 Compliance with the BBC4SR is a mandatory requirement that will form part of the conditions of this contract for all contractors selected to deliver City-wide Basic Need and Capital Maintenance projects (including school led programmes) will be required to sign up to the principles of the Birmingham Business Charter for Social Responsibility (BBC4SR) which will form part of the conditions of the contract.
-Prior to contract award an action plan proportionate to the contract sum will be evaluated and agreed with them on how the Charter principles will be implemented and monitored during the contract period.
+Prior to contract award an action plan proportionate to the contract sum will be evaluated and agreed with them on how the Charter principles will be image 25% to describe the contract during the contract period.